QuEraComputing/bloqade-python/docs/index.md

 ## A Glimpse of Bloqade

-Let's try a simple example where we drive a [Rabi oscillation][rabi-oscillation-wiki] on a single [neutral atom]().
-Don't worry if you're unfamiliar with [neutral atom]() physics, (you can check out our Background for more information!) the goal here is to just give you a taste of what Bloqade can do.
+Let's try a simple example where we drive a [Rabi oscillation][rabi-oscillation-wiki] on a single [neutral atom][neutral-atom-qubits].
+Don't worry if you're unfamiliar with [neutral atom][neutral-atom-qubits] physics, (you can check out our Background for more information!) the goal here is to just give you a taste of what Bloqade can do.

 We start by defining where our atoms go, otherwise known as the *atom geometry*.
 In this particular example we will use a small Honeycomb lattice: